Farm Bill: Beauty for Biz, Beast for Environment?

 DAVIDSON: He is spending these days lobbying members of the House, or, more often, their staff.
 Right now he's talking to Rachel Kondor and Chris Kaumo from Arizona Democrat Raul Grijalva's office.

-Another man on Capitol Hill lobbying this week: Reverend David Beckman, a Lutheran minister who runs Bread for the World, an anti-hunger religious activist group.
+MONTAGNE: Reverend David Beckmann, a Lutheran minister who runs Bread for the World, an anti-hunger religious activist group.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.